KGRWhite/checkout/README.md

 # checkout
-A shopping checkout system written in TypeScript with minimal dependancies.
+A shopping checkout system written in TypeScript with minimal dependencies.

 ## Overview
  The checkout object grabs the latest product data from catalog.json which can be edited before the build.
 Ideally the product data would be within a database but i've kept it simple for this example.